Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

 Usage in Nazrul Sangeet

-This beautiful and distinctive taal is a major part of many Nazrul Geeti songs.
-Its stunning rhythm makes the songs more special.
+This beautiful and distinctive taal is intrinsically linked to Nazrul Sangeet.
+Its primary application is to provide a unique rhythmic foundation for the songs composed by Kazi Nazrul Islam.
 A famous song composed in this rhythm is:

 Conclusion